mrocklin/blog/_posts/work/2012-11-10-GeneratingBLAS-PreliminaryResults.md

 {% endhighlight %}

-We have described a set of BLAS operations to perform certain transformations when the right conditions are met.
+We have described a set of BLAS/LAPACK operations to perform certain transformations when the right conditions are met.
 Each BLAS operation is a single rewrite rule.

 {% highlight python %}
 >>> from sympy.matrices.expressions.gen import rr_from_blas